Would you know if your dog had worms?

 CAUTION: don’t use garlic if your dog’s taking cyclosporine or blood thinners.

 Diatomaceous Earth (DE)

 DE can reduce the number of worms in your dog although it may not be as effective for tapeworms.

 When using DE for your dog, use food grade, not pool grade DE.

 Feed small dogs 1 tsp per day and dogs over 55 pounds up to 1 Tbsp per day.

 Make sure it’s well mixed in his food as inhaling DE can irritate your dog’s lungs.

 DE can also be sprinkled sparingly on the skin to prevent fleas and thus tapeworm.

 This herb can work to prevent and expel both roundworms and whipworms.

-It may not work as quickly as other herbs but it is effective and has anti-inflammatory properties, which calm the intestinal tract when parasites cause discomfort such as bloating, gas or cramps in your dog.
+It may not work as quickly as other herbs but it is effective and has anti-inflammatory properties.
+It can calm the intestinal tract when parasites cause discomfort (bloating, gas or cramps).